Onurtag/TSolidBackground/README.md

     Suspend all other hotkeys: F8
     Default Color: 250000 (hex value without the #)

-**If you are planning to use TSolidBackground, you should also read 'Things to Know' below.**
+**✔ If you are planning to use TSolidBackground, you should also read 'Things to Know' below.**

 ### [Webm Preview](https://raw.githubusercontent.com/Onurtag/TSolidBackground/gh-pages/Preview/TSolidBackground%20Preview.webm)
 ### [Get latest relese*](https://github.com/Onurtag/TSolidBackground/releases)